prodigyfinance/ml2p/docs/tutorial/index.rst

 .. code-block:: console

-  $ ml2p training-job wait boston-train-  # wait for job to finish
+  $ ml2p training-job wait boston-train  # wait for job to finish
-  $ ml2p training-job describe boston-train-  # inspect job
+  $ ml2p training-job describe boston-train  # inspect job

 Once your training job is done, create a model from the output of the training job:

 .. code-block:: console

-  $ ml2p model create boston-model boston-train- --model-type boston
+  $ ml2p model create boston-model boston-train --model-type boston

 The first argument is the name of the model to create, the second is the training job the model should be created from.
 The `--model-type` argument is optional -- the